 The RED offers high quality and fast reviews to authors.
 The table below summarizes our statistics for decisions on first submissions between 06/25/2020 and 11/02/2021:

 Revise & Resubmit

 Our goal is to make the RED one of the most efficient journals in economics, by targeting a roughly two-month average turnaround for papers that pass the desk and by desk rejecting as soon as an initial evaluation is feasible.
-I would like to sincerely thank our wonderful referees who, despite the constraints imposed by the pandemic, continue to offer constructive reports to authors in a timely manner.
+I would like to sincerely thank our wonderful referees who continue to offer constructive reports to authors in a timely manner.